michaelg-cgu/DASMENT/README.md

 12. type the following:
 python3 manage.py runserver
 13. open browser, type the following into the URL: localhost:8000

+## Testing
+We use pytest-django
+* install pytest by pip3 install pytest --user
+* in the terminal, navigate to FoodforThought directory, enter the following:
+$ python3 -m pytest test/test_urls.py
+* test currently fails

 ## FAQS:
 * if runserver error occurs when typing python3 -manageserver, ensure Django is installed in virtual environment